jmrze/Data-Analysis/Python/NYC Airbnb Analysis/README.md

 # Example Plot

-An exemplar plot, displaying Airbnb listings in Harlem where price is mapped to 'reviews per month' and size is mapped to 'price' is shown and accessible [Here](https://jmrze.github.io/Data-Analysis/exemplar_plot.html)
+An exemplar plot, displaying Airbnb listings in Harlem where colour is mapped to 'reviews per month' and size is mapped to 'price' is shown and accessible [Here](https://jmrze.github.io/Data-Analysis/exemplar_plot.html)